Wednesday, December 30, 2015

 Wednesday, September 23, 2015

 88.9 unid.
 Family Life Network station from upstate New York with "The Noon Report."
-Quite a comprehensive news package with news and features with a Christian theme.
+Quite a comprehensive news package consisting of news and features with a Christian theme.

-89.1 WHPT Brockport with country and pop music.
+89.1 WBSU Brockport with country and pop music.

 90.1 WGMC Rochester with female anncr talking about that evening's program schedule as well as jazz music.